-Typically, when one thinks about applying for a traditional term or whole life insurance policy (vs. a burial life insurance policy), the general expectation will be that one will qualify for the coverage or one won’t.
+Typically, when considering applying for a traditional term or whole life insurance policy (vs. a burial life insurance policy), the general expectation will be that one will qualify for the coverage.

-There will be those that may be approved for coverage at a rate “other than” what they were originally quoted, but at the end of the day, these folks will still have to option to choose whether or not they want to “Get Insured”.
+There will be those that may be approved for coverage at a rate “other than” what they were initially quoted, but at the end of the day, these folks will still have the option to choose whether or not they want to “Get Insured.”

 But what happens in cases where someone may have their application “postponed”?

 “What is someone supposed to do in this situation?”

-This is why we wanted to take a moment and discuss exactly what it means to have an application “postponed” and discuss some of the options that may be available should you find yourself or a loved on in such a situation.
+This is why we wanted to take a moment and discuss exactly what it means to have an application “postponed” and discuss some of the options that may be available should you find yourself or a loved one in such a situation.

 Questions that will be addressed within this article will include: